deephacks/westty/readme.md

 ![My image](https://raw.github.com/deephacks/westty/master/westty.png)

-Westty is a NIO server engine built on a foundation of Weld and Netty, enabling a lightweight CDI programming model for building web applications.
+Westty is a NIO server engine built on a foundation of Weld and Netty, enabling a lightweight CDI programming model for building highly optimized web applications.

 * [Netty](http://netty.io)
 * [Weld](http://seamframework.org/Weld)
 * [tools4j-config](https://github.com/deephacks/tools4j-config)

-The mission of Westty is to provide a modular and extendable server that keep your runtime clean from irrevelant dependencies.
+The mission is to enable a modular and extendable server that keep application runtime clean from irrevelant dependencies; encouraging frontend technologies such as [angular.js](http://angularjs.org) and [ember.js](http://emberjs.com).
 No servlets, jsp, jsf, jstl or other shenanigans incorporated.
-Westty starts in around 5 seconds (spent mostly on jar/class scanning) and consumes less than 10mb of JVM heap space.

-that provide the following CDI drop-in modules.
-These are optional and does not pollute the runtime classpath if not used.
+Westty provide the following (optional) CDI drop-in modules that does not pollute classpath if not used.
 All modules are self-sustained with clearly separated concerns.

 * [DataSource] (http://docs.oracle.com/javase/6/docs/api/javax/sql/DataSource.html)
 * [JPA 2.0] (http://jcp.org/en/jsr/detail?id=317)